uhxchange/uhxchange.github.io/index.md

 ### Milestone 3: Mockup Development

-Milestone 3 started on April 28, 2021.
+Milestone 3 started on April 28, 2021 and completed May 12, 2021.

-The goal of Milestone 3 is to significantly improve the functionality from Milestone 2 and to implement testing before finalizing the project.
+The goal of Milestone 3 was to significantly improve the functionality from Milestone 2 and to implement testing before finalizing the project.

-Milestone 3 will be managed using [UHXchange GitHub Project M3](https://github.com/uhxchange/uhxchange/projects/4)
+Milestone 3 was managed using [UHXchange GitHub Project M3](https://github.com/uhxchange/uhxchange/projects/4)

+## Community Feedback

 ## Team